-- a member of his or her family,
+- A member of his or her family,

-- a nominated guardian or
+- A nominated guardian or

-- adequate reception facilities in the State of return.
+- Adequate reception facilities in the State of return.

-Among the options provided by Article 10(2), it is recommended that the return to family members should be the preferred one (unless this is manifestly not in the child's best interests) and that Member States should undertake efforts to trace family members.
-Return to a guardian or adequate reception facilities may - under certain conditions - also be an acceptable alternative.
-It is recommended that the return to adequate reception facilities should not be seen as a durable solution and should preferably be accompanied by flanking reintegration and education measures.
+Among the options provided by Article 10(2), it is recommended that the return to family members should be the preferred one, but return to a guardian or adequate reception facilities may - under certain conditions - also be an acceptable alternative.
+The return to adequate reception facilities should not be seen as a durable solution and preferably be accompanied by flanking reintegration and education measures.

-• Voluntary departure of minors: In principle, Article 10(2) only applies to situations where the child is removed and not situations where the child is leaving the host Member State voluntarily.

-Taking into account Member State obligation deriving from the requirement to respect the best interests of the child, it is recommended to also assess the situation in the family and the situation and reception conditions in the concrete country of return in cases of voluntary departure.
+• Voluntary departure of minors: In principle, Article 10(2) only applies to situations where the minor is removed and not situations where the child is leaving the host MS voluntarily.
+Taking into account MS obligation deriving from the requirement to respect the best interest of the child, it is recommended to also assess the situation in the family and the situation and reception conditions in the concrete country of return in cases of voluntary departure.

 • The adequateness of reception facilities in the country of return needs to be assessed on a case by case basis, taking into account the individual circumstances and age of the returned minor.
-A mere reception by the border police in the country of return without any necessary follow-up measures or flanking measures cannot be considered as "adequate reception".
-Article 20 UN constitute standards in this area.
+A mere reception by the border police in the country of return without any envisaged follow-up measures can certainly not be considered as "adequate reception".